 The handle was decorated with a coat of nail polish, followed by winding a ribbon around it, criss-cossing it in back and front, and securing it with an occasional dot of hot glue as I was winding.

-Quick note about wearing masks in LARPs: I love the look of full, blank face masks.
+Quick note about wearing masks in LARPs: I love the look of these full face masks.
 It’s very dramatic.
 But hard to talk/hear through, so be prepared to have difficulty whispering to people.
-Also, for the lady LARPers, the plastic doesn’t breathe- your make up will melt if you wear it for a long time and get even a tiny bit sweaty.
+Also, the plastic doesn’t breathe, so if you wear makeup, it will melt if you wear the mask for a long time, thanks to sweat and condensation from your breath.